Courage is not the absence of fear, but rather the judgment that something else is more important than fear.– Ambrose...Read More

 Empathy!
 Empathy makes one feel understood, validated, accepted rather than judged, normalised and not alone.
 To rectify the scarcity mindset we need to actively practice gratitude.

-How to handle shame?
+How to handle shame

 “Shame resilience” – my favourite idea in her talk.
 To recover from shame we need to: 1. recognise it as shame and know the triggers, 2. become aware of those debilitating beliefs, 3. reach out and share our story, 4. name it and speak openly about it.

-What is the healing feel like?
+What does the healing feel like?

 Brown calls those people the “wholehearted people”.
 They cultivate the belief that they are lovable as they are.
 They engage with the world from a place of worthiness: “I am imperfect, I make mistakes, but I am worthy of love and belonging.”
 They show courage in embracing and sharing their vulnerabilities, they are kind to themselves first, and then to others, they connect to others and express naturally who they are rather than what they should be.